 Asthma is a chronic lung disease that causes the airways to become inflamed and narrow.
-Symptoms of an asthma attack can include coughing, wheezing (a whistling sound when you breathe), chest tightness, and shortness of breath.
-There are many other conditions that can have the same symptoms, so it is important to check with your doctor to be sure of the diagnosis.
+Symptoms of an asthma attack can include coughing, wheezing (a whistling sound when you breathe), chest tightness and shortness of breath.
+Many other conditions can have the same symptoms, so it is important to check with your doctor to be sure of the diagnosis.

-About 8.3 percent of Americans — nearly 27 million people — have asthma, according to the Centers for Disease Control and Prevention.
+Nearly 25 million people in the U.S. (about 7.8 percent of the population) have asthma, according to the Centers for Disease Control and Prevention.

-There’s no cure for asthma and, in most cases, we don’t know what causes it.
-However, we do know that people living with asthma can reduce the number and severity of their asthma attacks.
-Patients can better manage their asthma by working with their health care providers — including an allergist or pulmonologist (lung specialist) if needed — to develop an asthma action plan.
+There’s no cure for asthma, and, in most cases, we don’t know what causes it.
+We do know people living with asthma can reduce the number and severity of their asthma attacks.
+Patients can better manage their asthma by working with their health care professionals — including an allergist or pulmonologist (lung specialist) if needed — to develop an asthma action plan.

 Recognize Your Asthma Triggers